urmi-21/orfipy/README.md

 ## Examples

-Details of `orfipy` algorithm are in the <a href=https://www.biorxiv.org/content/10.1101/2020.10.20.348052v1> preprint</a> and <a href=https://github.com/urmi-21/orfipy/tree/master/supplementary_data>SI</a></em>.
+Details of `orfipy` algorithm are in the <a href=https://doi.org/10.1093/bioinformatics/btab090> paper.
 Please go through the <a href=https://github.com/urmi-21/orfipy/tree/master/supplementary_data>SI</a></em> if you are interested to know differences between `orfipy` and other ORF finder tools and how to set `orfipy` parameters to match the output of other tools.

 Below are some usage examples for `orfipy`